UniTE: A Survey and Unified Pipeline for Pre-training Spatiotemporal Trajectory Embeddings: A Unified and Modular Pipeline

+These operations generate higher-order or additional features from raw trajectory data.
+Specifically, two feature engineering operations are implemented: sliding-window and external feature extraction.

-This preprocessor captures segments of a trajectory using a window of predefined length and step size, transforming the raw data into fixed-length samples.
+\textbf{Sliding-window} captures segments of a trajectory using a window of predefined length and step size, transforming the raw data into fixed-length samples.
 For example, a window of duration $\delta$ includes trajectory points as follows:

 Points in these samples are then aggregated to compute higher-order features such as total distance traveled, time traveled, speed, and turning rate.